eebmagic/CS_4641_Project/index.md

 ---

 ## Background and Problem Definition
-Understanding how housing prices correlate with demographics can help to predict how property values will change with changes in the population, income, ethnicity, areas of employment, and other demographic factors of an area.
+Understanding how housing prices correlate with demographics can help to predict how property values will adjust to changes in the population, income, ethnicity, areas of employment, and other features of an area.
 This insight can help investors in real estate decide where to buy and sell property and could inform governments on how they can make housing more affordable.
+Additionally this tool could be used to predict future changes rent before rent is adjusted to correspond with local changes in an area.

 This project aims to predict housing prices of counties in the United States given demographic data and discover relevant correlations using supervised machine learning with the American Community Survey of 2015 and the Zillow Rent Index, which tracks the median housing price per square foot of a given area.